 - ½ cup shredded Cheddar cheese

 - 1 avocado, diced

 - Place diced bacon in cold nonstick skillet.
 Cook over medium-high heat, stirring occasionally, until crisp, about 5 minutes.
 Move from skillet with slotted spoon and set aside.

 - In same pan cook cottage fries, stirring often, until golden brown, about 10 minutes.
-Transfer to same plate as bacon.
+Transfer to the same plate as the bacon.
 Wipe skillet clean.

-- Whisk eggs in medium-sized bowl.
-Heat butter in skillet over medium heat.
-Cook eggs, stirring constantly with heatproof spatula, until large curds form and eggs are just barely set, about 2-3 minutes.
+- Whisk eggs in a medium-sized bowl.
+Heat butter in a skillet over medium heat.
+Cook eggs, stirring constantly with a heatproof spatula until large curds form and eggs are just barely set, about 2-3 minutes.

 - Wrap tortillas in paper towels.
 Warm in microwave 1 minute.

 - Evenly divide the eggs and fill the warmed tortillas.
 Top eggs with bacon/potato mixture (reheat in microwave if previously cooked and stored in the refrigerator).